daleao/sdv/AwesomeProfessions/README.md

 - HUD elements compatible with SVE's Galdora and [Vintage Interface v2﻿](https://www.nexusmods.com/stardewvalley/mods/4697).
 - _[Optional]_ Rebalanced Fish Ponds.
     - Fish Ponds preserve fish quality.
 The quality of new fish will be inerited from the parent.
+    - Roe/ink quality takes after fish quality.
-    - Roe / ink production quantity scales with population, and production chance scales inversely with fish value.
+    - Roe/ink production quantity scales with population, and production chance scales inversely with fish value.
 This means cheap fish will produce tons of cheap row, and expensive fish will some times produce super valuable roe.
     - Intended for use with the new Aquarist profession.

 ## Professions